eflanili7881/AdobeRepackerAndInstallerScript/README.md

 - Copy your unpacked MSI-based application for installation with 7-Zip or other archive software to a very short location to avoid getting error about file path limitations.
 - CS4 and CS3's protected content can be unpacked unlike in CS5 and above, but some packages will throw error on initialization phase.
 If you look installer logs, you will see i.e. AdobeAfterEffects9ProtectedAll was failed error 1603.
 I think it's also valid for CS3.
   - When protected MSI is unpacked, it writes 16 bytes to every file.
+    - But for some smaller files, it writes 8 bytes instead.
     - But if protected packages are installed, they shrunk 16 bytes exactly and they're accessible normally again.
+      - Smaller files will shrunk 8 bytes instead.
-      - I think that 16 bytes is for protecting that file (maybe some sort of encrypted header or something).
+      - I think that 16 (8 for smaller files) bytes is for protecting that file (maybe some sort of encrypted header or something).
   - Interestingly on my tests with CS4, if protected content's payload path is beyond MAX_PATH variable, initialization phase is continued like nothing happened.
 But installer will fail gradually when installer tries to install protected unpacked content on specific packages.
 My theory was installer engine is so old that skips paths that beyond MAX_PATH limit on initialization phase.
 But on installation phase, it doesn't and it will fail.
   - When I tried to unpack AdobePremierePro3ProtectedAll with all *.mst transform files, it unpacked and installed successfully without any error.
     - Currently not unpackable assets are: